Physik-Institut-UZH/Gator_2020/README.md

 For ATP users: there is a full documentation of how to run the code in the ATP wiki

-If you download the code to use in your private machine, make sure to change the name of the directories GATORDIR and data_dir in the beginning of the easygator.C script, then compile the code (as shown below).
+If you download the code to use in your private machine, make sure to change the .bashrc file accordingly, setting the paths to directories properly there.
+Then compile the code (as shown below).

 ////////////////////////////////////////////////////////////////////